-- a vote of more than 80% of the outstanding voting stock is required for stockholders to amend specified provisions of the governing documents; - our board of directors is divided into three classes, each serving three-year terms; - members of our board of directors may be removed only for cause and only upon the affirmative vote of at least 80% of the outstanding voting stock; and - a vote of more than 80% of the outstanding voting stock is required to approve specified transactions between us and any person or group that owns at least 10% of our voting stock.
+- a vote of more than 80% of the outstanding voting stock is required for stockholders to amend specified provisions of our governing documents; - our board of directors is divided into three classes, each serving three-year terms; - members of our board of directors may be removed only for cause and only upon the affirmative vote of at least 80% of our outstanding voting stock; and - a vote of more than 80% of the outstanding voting stock is required to approve specified transactions between us and any person or group that owns at least 10% of our voting stock.

 Our board of directors has the ability, without stockholder action, to issue shares of preferred stock that could, depending on their terms, delay, discourage or prevent a change in control of Lennox.
 In addition, the Delaware General Corporation Law, under which we are incorporated, contains provisions that impose restrictions on business combinations such as mergers between us and a holder of 15% or more of our voting stock.
 See "Description of Capital Stock" for a more complete description of these provisions.
-OUR FORMER USE OF ARTHUR ANDERSEN LLP AS OUR INDEPENDENT AUDITORS MAY POSE RISK TO US AND WILL LIMIT YOUR ABILITY TO SEEK POTENTIAL RECOVERIES FROM THEM RELATED TO THEIR WORK.